 WINZENRIED: Everybody assumes that the basic encryption algorithms – RSA, ECC, and symmetric AES – are secure.
 That is true today if you are using certain key lengths, but five or ten years into the future, they may no longer be valid.
 One reason is that computational power is increasing to the point that attackers may be able to perform brute force attacks on encryption algorithms with today’s key lengths.
 Increasing the key lengths will help guard against this.

 Another thing is that some encryption algorithms might not work anymore at all.
-For example, as soon as we have quantum cryptography with a certain amount of power, which, then asymmetric encryption as it’s used today with RSA or ECC can be broken independent of key length.
+For example, as soon as we have quantum cryptography with a certain amount of power, which IBM predicts will be available in about five years, then asymmetric encryption as it’s used today with RSA or ECC can be broken independent of key length.
 This is an area where research into quantum cryptography is needed.
 Governments all over the world understand this.